liferay-design/liferay.design/src/markdown/blueprints/faqs.md

 ## I need to get/update the logo for my project/product/initiative, how do I do that?

-Great question &mdash; the first step is to reach out to [Jason Chang](mailto:jason.chang@liferay.com) and explain the strategy behind your initiative and how it fits into our greater product story.
+Great question &mdash; we're currently working to define a framework and guidelines for this, but until then please reach out to [Jason Chang](mailto:jason.chang@liferay.com) and explain the strategy behind your initiative and how it fits into our greater product story.

 ## Do I need to order new signage?
 (Or booths, shirts, etc)